Mottled eagle ray: Description

 The mottled eagle ray can grow up to 78 cm in disc width.
 Little is known about this species, but based on similar species it is expected to produce an average of four offspring per year.
 It has an exceptionally long spineless tail which is over six times longer than the body.
+You do want to be cautious when handling this creature despite it being harmless to humans, because of the sharp spine near the base of its long tail.